 Laser blepharoplasty can achieve the same results as the traditional blepharoplasty.
 The treatment can also be combined with additional laser rejuvenation procedures.
 Similar to the scalpel, the laser can execute the procedure with great accuracy and allows patients to take advantage of multiple rejuvenating treatments at once.

-In conclusion, eyelid surgery can be performed in many different ways and can have different results.
+In conclusion, eyelid surgery and eye bag removal can be performed in many different ways and can have different results.
 The actual procedure will be a mix of the recommended techniques, desired results and the preferences of the patient.

 What Can I Expect from a Blepharoplasty?

 The duration of a blepharoplasty lies somewhere between one and three hours.
 Shortly after the procedure, the patient may experience some minor swelling and bruising.
 Because of this, it is extremely important to have someone drive you to and from the clinic, since your vision may be impaired due to the swelling.

 Swelling and bruising as a result of a blepharoplasty dissipate over time.
 However, because of the immediate effects after a blepharoplasty surgery, it is vital that someone drives you home from the cosmetic surgery facility.

 The majority of patients who had a blepharoplasty can see visible results once the swelling dissipates.
 However, stable and more accurate results are more apparent after a couple of months.

 What Denominators Can Have an Impact On Eyelid Surgery?

 There are some factors that can play a role in eyelid surgery.
 These denominators may lead the surgeon to use a different technique during the procedure, or may stop the patient from being an eligible candidate for the procedure.

 In general, there are three conditions that could have a profound effect on eyelid surgery.
 These conditions are dry eye syndrome, palpebral skin laxity and eyeball prominence.
 The manner in which these conditions can impact a blepharoplasty will depend on their severity.